abhishekyad/mockAPI/README.md

       ● Product-wise: Apply a discount to specific products.

-      ● BxGy: “Buy X, Get Y” deals with a repetition limit and can be applicable to a set of products
+      ● BxGy: “Buy X, Get Y” deals can be applicable to a set of products

   Unimplemented-